List of All TV original programming

 All TV (stylized as ALLTV2) is a free-to-air broadcast television network in the Philippines owned by Advanced Media Broadcasting System (AMBS).
 The following is a list of all television original programming by All TV since it began its television operations in 2022.

 Current original programming

 Noli de Castro, anchor of the newscast TV Patrol.

-Karen Davila, anchor of the newscast TV Patrol.
+Karen Davila, host of the news magazine show My Puhunan: Kaya Mo! and anchor of the newscast TV Patrol.

-Bernadette Sembrano, anchor of the newscast TV Patrol and Tao Po!.
+Bernadette Sembrano, anchor of the newscast TV Patrol.

-Korina Sanchez, host of the news magazine show Rated Korina.
+Korina Sanchez, host of the news magazine show Rated Korina and talk show Face to Face with Ate Koring.

+Coco Martin, lead actor of the drama series Coco Martin's Sigabo.

+Kim Chiu, hosts of the variety shows It's Showtime and ASAP XP.

+Kathryn Bernardo, lead actress of the drama series Someone, Someday.

+Martin Nievera, hosts of the variety show ASAP XP.

-Luis Manzano, host of the game show Rainbow Rumble.
+Luis Manzano, host of the game show Kapamilya Deal or No Deal.

+Vhong Navarro, host of the variety show It's Showtime.

+Melai Cantiveros, hosts of the talk show Kuan on One.

-Vice Ganda, host of the variety show It's Showtime.
+Vice Ganda, host of the variety show It's Showtime and the game show Everybody, Sing!.